 The aeronautical radionavigation radars are used primarily for airborne weather avoidance and windshear detection, and perform a safety service (see RR No. 4.10).

-The meteorological radars are used for detection of severe weather elements such as tornadoes, hurricanes and violent thunderstorms.
-These weather radars also provide the quantitative area precipitation measurements so important in hydrologic forecasting of potential flooding.
-This information is used to provide warnings to the public and it therefore provides a safety-of-life service.

-Recommendation ITU-R M.1313 contains the characteristics of maritime radionavigation radars in the frequency band 5 470-5 650 MHz.
+In Table 2, there are multifunction radars.

+Multifunction radar can perform search, tracking, radionavigation including weather detection, functions with the same antenna in a single frequency band.
+For example in airborne applications, mechanically steered antennas or phase array antennas are commonly used, and the functions typically include search and tracking of aerial and surface target search, and terrain and weather avoidance.

+In shipborne applications mechanically steered antennas or phase array antennas are commonly used, and the functions typically include search and tracking of aerial and surface target search and weather avoidance.
+These multifunction radars provide space and weight (essential in the airborne applications) saving, and adaptable operating modes base on changing requirements.

 2 Technical characteristics

-The bands between 5 250 and 5 850 MHz are used by many different types of radars on land-based fixed, shipborne, airborne, and transportable platforms.
+The frequency bands between 5 250 and 5 850 MHz are used by many different types of radars on land-based fixed, shipborne, airborne, and transportable platforms.
 Tables 2 and 3 contain technical characteristics of representative systems deployed in these bands.
 This information is generally sufficient for general calculations to assess the compatibility between these radars and other systems.
+These radars are conventionally operated as monostatic radar with transmitter and receiver at the same location (Figure 1a).
+However, Radars 10A and 14A of Table 2 are additionally operated as bistatic radar where the transmitter and receiver are spatially separated (Figure 1b).

+The advantage of the separation of transmitter and receiver is the possible enhancement of the radar cross section of an object.
+The effect is exemplarily shown in Figure 1c for a square plane.
+This is especially important if the object to be detected does not reflect much energy in the direction of the incident radar signal.

+The distance between transmitter and receiver (baseline) is typically in the range of 30-50 km.
+Synchronisation of transmitter and receiver can be achieved by a radio link or global navigation satellite service or by time standards.
+This operation mode with passive receiver at a different location than the transmitter should be taken into account in compatibility studies.
+Since the receivers are not changed the protection criteria of the mono-static and bi-static radar receiver are equal.

+Figure 1a

+Monostatic radar; 1b: bistatic radar; 1c: diffracted power of a simple square plane

-However, these Tables do not contain characteristics of frequency-hopping radars which are operating in this frequency range.
-Frequency hopping is one of the most common Electronic-Counter-Counter-Measures (ECCM).
+These Tables contain characteristics of some frequency-hopping radars which are operating in this frequency range.
+Frequency hopping is one of the most common electronic-counter-counter-measures (ECCM).
 Radar systems that are designed to operate in hostile electronic attack environments use frequency hopping as one of its ECCM techniques.
 This type of radar typically divides its allocated frequency band into channels.
 The radar then randomly selects a channel from all available channels for transmission.
 This random occupation of a channel can occur on a per beam position basis where many pulses on the same channel are transmitted, or on a per pulse basis.
 This important aspect of radar systems should be considered and the potential impact of frequency hopping radars should be taken into account in sharing studies.

-TABLE 2

-Characteristics of aeronautical radionavigation and meteorological radar systems